Quantum-corrected Floquet dynamics: bridging fully quantum and semiclassical regimes: Abstract

 \section{Abstract}

-Semiclassical descriptions of the dynamics of a few-level system coupled to a mode of the electromagnetic field which effectively reduce the contribution of the field to a time-dependent term in the Hamiltonian of the few-level system are widely used.
-For example, such an approach is typically taken in quantum control applications.
-However, the underlying quantum character of the field will lead to corrections to the semiclassical dynamics which, given sufficient time, can lead to significant changes.
-Here we develop an approach for calculating these quantum corrections systematically, building on the time-dependent Floquet dynamics that emerges in the semiclassical limit.
-Using the Rabi model of a spin--field system as an illustrative example, we obtain approximate analytic expressions for the first-order quantum corrections to the semiclassical dynamics of the spin for a range of initial field states.
-These expressions describe the initial stages of the full quantum dynamics accurately, though they eventually fail for sufficiently long times.
-Our work has relevance both for understanding the fundamental properties of emergent semiclassical behavior and as a potential tool for assessing corrections to semiclassical control techniques.
+Semiclassical descriptions of a few-level system coupled to an electromagnetic field mode reduce the field to a time-dependent driving term.
+Although such methods are widely used, the underlying quantum character of the field generates corrections to the dynamics that can become significant.
+Here we develop a general approach for systematically calculating quantum corrections to the time-dependent Floquet dynamics that emerges in the semiclassical limit.
+Taking the Rabi model of a spin--field system as an example, we show how approximate analytical expressions for short-time quantum corrections to the semiclassical dynamics can be obtained.
+This framework helps explain the emergence of semiclassical behavior, sheds new light on collapse and revival dynamics in the Rabi model, and provides a tool for assessing corrections to semiclassical control techniques.

-The interaction of electromagnetic fields with two- or few-level quantum systems --- spins, atoms, superconducting qubits, quantum dots --- underpins many emerging quantum technologies\,\cite{Saffman2010,Vandersypen2019,Chatterjee2021}.
+The interaction of electromagnetic fields with few-level quantum systems --- spins, atoms, superconducting qubits, quantum dots --- underpins many emerging quantum technologies\,\cite{Saffman2010,Vandersypen2019,Chatterjee2021}.
 Increasingly sophisticated control techniques have been developed under the assumption that the fields may be treated classically\,\cite{Viola1998,Brif2010,Ivakhnenko2022}.
-Nevertheless, such fields are quantized and the dynamics they give rise to will never be exactly that of the corresponding semiclassical system.
+Nevertheless, such fields are quantized and the dynamics they give rise to will not generally be the same as that of the corresponding semiclassical system.
 Indeed, even when the field is prepared in the most classical of quantum states, corrections to the semiclassical dynamics can lead over time to dramatically different behavior~\cite{Knight1981}.
-Understanding the nature and magnitude of the quantum corrections to the semiclassical dynamics is of fundamental interest, but also has practical significance as they represent a source of error that will increase with time in quantum control algorithms\,\cite{Armata2016}.
-Furthermore, unlike other forms of noise and decoherence that can be mitigated through improved engineering, quantization of the field is an irreducible source of error in classical control protocols.
+Understanding the nature and magnitude of quantum corrections to semiclassical dynamics is a problem of fundamental interest with practical significance for quantum control algorithms\,\cite{Armata2016}.
+Unlike other forms of noise and decoherence that can be mitigated, quantization of the field is an irreducible source of error in classical control protocols.